 THE ROCKABILLY SOCIALITE!

 Dollie Deville.
-The blond and beautiful West Coast based 5o’s gal you see at most weekenders has the biggest smile and is always dressed head to toe in great vintage attire.
-In her highly popular website known as The Rockabilly Socialite, she offers tidbits to the world which range from vintage style tips to the best rockabilly bands.
+The blond and beautiful West Coast-based 5os gal you see at most weekenders with the biggest smile, always dressed head to toe in the best vintage attire.
+On her highly popular website known as The Rockabilly Socialite, she offers tidbits to the world which range from vintage style tips to the best rockabilly bands.
 She recently expanded her site to include a men’s perspective from her husband and writer Zack Simpson, who is now known as The Rockabilly Gentleman.
 We caught up with Dollie to find out about her background, how she met Zack, and what she has in store for the future.
-Photos courtesy of Dollie Deville.
+Portraits Alexander Thompson.
+Additional photos courtesy of Dollie Deville.

 PONYBOY: Dollie, please tell us your background.
 Where were you raised?